fusiondirectory/fusiondirectory-user-manual/source/fusiondirectory/plugins/lifeCycle/lifeCycleTask.rst

 Task Execution
 --------------

-For your configured task to executed, you need to configure your fusiondirectory-orchestrator-client
+For your configured task to be executed, you need to configure your fusiondirectory-orchestrator-client

 See :ref:`Life Cycle Task Execution <lifecycle-task-execution-label>`. for more information.